The humble pursuit of the truth about God and creation.

 Visits to Issachar Fund are rarely necessary and are only at our invitation.

 Issachar Fund evaluates LOIs and small grant proposals as they are submitted, a process that usually takes 4 to 6 weeks.
 Decisions about large grants are made twice yearly, in the spring and in the fall.
 To be considered for spring 2021 please submit your LOI before December 3, 2020.
 A fall deadline for review will be announced next year.

-Issachar Fund has helped secure funding for projects ranging in size from $5,000 to $300,000.
+Issachar Fund has helped secure funding for projects ranging up to $100,000.
 In a few exceptional cases, we have recommended funding for larger projects.

 Most projects we recommend for funding are one to three years long.
 In remarkable cases, Issachar Fund may recommend funding for a project with a longer time span, but approval is needed before submitting a proposal for a project longer than 3 years in length.

 We understand that many projects take advanced planning.
 Sabbatical approvals, course buyouts, calendar conflicts, etc., can all affect the timeline of a project.
 We will accept proposals for projects up to 24 months in advance of their start date.

 Unless otherwise specified in a specific program, Issachar Fund does not have geographic boundaries or restrictions.
 However, we strongly prefer that international organizations have a U.S. fiduciary to receive funds.

 Yes.
 We currently cap our indirect cost recoveries at 10%.